YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 but to do that, they need the DNSSEC signing key for the domain.

-It is not impossible for an attacker to obtain the DNSSEC signing key for a domain but it makes a DNS injection much more difficult and when it is discovered that a DNSSEC signing key has been compromised, it is trivial to revoke the key so that it is no longer valid and issue a new signing key.
+It is not impossible for an attacker to obtain the DNSSEC signing key for a domain but it makes a DNS injection attack much more difficult and when it is discovered that a DNSSEC signing key has been compromised, it is trivial to revoke the key so that it is no longer valid and issue a new signing key.

 Every DNS client __SHOULD__ validate DNS responses with DNSSEC and every domain should sign their DNS records with DNSSEC.
-The signing key should be kept on a machine that is not connected to a network, with the signed records then uploaded to the authoritated DNS server for the domain.
+The signing key should be kept on a machine that is not connected to a network, with the signed records then uploaded to the authoritative DNS server for the domain.

 Unfortunately many domains do not yet sign their DNS records.
 Of those that do, how many of them keep their signing key on an offline machine is a question I